isomerpages/moh-hcsa/_for-healthcare-professionals/What Do We Need To Know/Access Restrictions.md

 <p>You may access restricted information only when the access is necessary
-to respond to an emergency that threatens the life or health of the patient, whether or not the patient consents or is able to consent to the access at that time.[WP4]&nbsp;[R(5] &nbsp;Certain information types prescribed by MOH may also be exempt from restrictions and remain accessible regardless of patient-imposed blocks.</p>
+to respond to an emergency that threatens the life or health of the patient, whether or not the patient consents or is able to consent to the access at that time.&nbsp;Certain information types prescribed by MOH may also be exempt from restrictions and remain accessible regardless of patient-imposed blocks.</p>
 <h2>What You Cannot Do</h2>
 <p>You cannot access restricted information simply because a patient requests
 it—patient consent does not override formally imposed restrictions.
 Similarly,